Our firm handles all aspects of family law matters. Learn more about our most common areas of practice below.

-Enforcement proceedings provide a way for a party to enforce a child custody order.
+Enforcement and contempt proceedings provide a way for a party to enforce a child custody, child support or alimony award.
 These situations arise when one party is non-compliant with a court order.

 Mediation is the most common type of alternative dispute resolution.
-It is a process whereby individuals work through a neutral third-party (“mediator”) to reach agreements.
+It is a process whereby individuals work through a neutral third-party (mediator) to reach agreements.

 Due to increased costs and the uncertainty of litigation, mediation is the most favored method to resolve disputes between litigants.